Adenomatoid tumor: Imaging

 In order to see adenomatoid tumors multiple imaging modalities are used.
 These tumors appear to be small, solid, and circumscribed with a color that usually ranges from white to tan.

 Ultrasound, MRI, and CT scans are all used to identify whether a patient has adenomatoid tumors.
 The shape, location, and activity of the tumor are all important information to attain.
 Each imaging modality has its own strengths and weaknesses.
 Dynamic contrast enhanced MRI can differentiate tumors from disorders in the testicular region.
-Misdiagnosing something can sometimes cause more damage then doing nothing.
+Misdiagnosing something can sometimes cause more damage than doing nothing.
 One weakness of adenomatoid tumor ultrasound imaging is that it is only possible if the tumor is hyperechoic.
 Ultrasonically can help identify if it fits this category or not.
 This specific characteristic in adenomatoid tumors is variable and can determine whether or not ultrasound is the right technique for the job.
 Having other options available to identify the tumor helps fill in the gap when ultrasound is not possible.
 MRI and CT imaging are usually helpful when scanning the adrenal gland for tumors.